aragon/use-wallet/README.md

 ### useWallet()

-This is the hook to be used throughought the app.
+This is the hook to be used throughout the app.

 It takes an optional object as a single param, containing the following: